MiraldiLab/IBDmultiome/workflows/workflow_DE_DA.md

 To reproduce the visualization of PROGENy results in Fig 3.
 C, following the scripts here:

 To reproduce the scatter plot visualization of comparing same or closely related cell type enrichment results in Fig S4.
-D-G, following the scripts here:
+D-G, following the scripts here: [`ScatterPlot`] (../scripts/ScatterPlot)

 To reproduce the visualization of all the significantly enriched (**Padj < 0.1**) ImmDict and CytoSig signal responses